anderskm/lettuce-3D-segmentation/src/pcl-segment-lettuce/readme.md

 Below, the most common usage of `pcl-segment-lettuce` is presented.

 ## Usage
 The following sections show examples of how to use `pcl-segment-lettuce`.
-The examples are based on the provided cos-example and assumes, that a terminal window is opened in the `data` folder.
+The examples are based on the provided examples and assume, that a terminal window is opened in one of the data example folder.

 ### Help
 Display help and input arguments: